davefowler/prosemirror-suggestion-mode-examples/README.md

 1. **Custom Tooltip Renderer**

-Provide a custom tooltip renderer function when creating the plugin:
+Provide a custom tooltip renderer function when creating the plugin.
+If you added extra data to the suggestion mark you can access it in the tooltip renderer.
+Below we've added a profile image url.

 ```javascript
 new Plugin({